publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVII/ptA/sptiii/ch447/m__us_usc_t49_s44718.md

 >         “(2) The term ‘military installation’ has the meaning given that term in [section 2801(c)(4) of title 10][/us/usc/t10/s2801/c/4], United States Code.

->         “(3) The term ‘military readiness’ includes any training or operation that could be related to combat readiness, including testing and evaluation activities.”
+>         “(3) The term ‘military readiness’ includes any training or operation that could be related to combat readiness, including testing and evaluation activities.

+>         “(4) The term ‘energy project’ means a project that provides for the generation or transmission of electrical energy.

+>         “(5) The term ‘non-energy project’ means a project that is not an energy project.

+>         “(6) The term ‘landowner’ means a person or other legal entity that owns a fee interest in real property on which a proposed energy project is planned to be located.”

  __Landfills Interfering With Air Commerce__